conholdateapp/docs.conholdate.app/docs/how-to/Annotate.md

 1. Strikeout Annotation
 1. Underline Annotation
 1. Watermark Annotation

+## Responsive design
+View your documents on any mobile or desktop devices from anywhere!
+[Conholdate.app](https://conholdte.app) provides a responsive layout.

+## Cross-browser support
+All major browsers such as Safari, Chrome, Firefox, Opera and Edge are supported out of the box.

 ## Supported formats
 Our free online document annotator supports over 50 document and file formats.